Preventing Water-Borne Infections For People with Weakened Immune Systems

 - lymphoma or leukemia (hematological malignancies) who are being actively treated or have been in remission and off treatment for less than 1 year;

-- Hematopoietic stem cell transplant recipients.
+- hematopoietic stem cell transplant recipients; and

-- People born with diseases that severely affect their immune systems.
+- people born with diseases that severely affect their immune systems.

 Some people with weakened immune systems, such as those with certain types of cancers or taking certain medications, may not be at higher risk of severe water-borne diseases.
 These people do not need to take extra precautions with their drinking water.